zubairashfaque/RTA_Deployment/README.md

 ## Features <a name="features"></a>

 - Preprocesses and explores the accident dataset.
-- Utilizes ADASYN for feature selection to address class imbalance.
+- Utilizes ADASYN ADASYN (Adaptive Synthetic Sampling) is a data balancing technique used in machine learning to address class imbalance.
 - Evaluates feature importance and their impact on the model.
 - Deploys an interactive Streamlit web application for predictions.